Whelp, here we are again to unfold the ever-tangled mysteries of female hormonal acne! But before we delve into the nitty gritty….

 What is Female Hormonal Acne?

-Well, for one thing, ALL acne stems from imbalanced hormones so if you’re getting acne, it means that your hormones aren’t quite doing what they’re supposed to.
+Well, for one thing, ALL acne stems from imbalanced hormones, so if you’re getting acne, it means your hormones aren’t quite doing what they’re supposed to.

 Acne isn’t as normal as we think.
-It definitely happens for a reason because hey, hormones don’t just fool around, there has to be a REASON they’re out of whack.
-Something is behind it all, lurking in the shadows and causing you to get breakouts.
+It definitely happens for a reason because hormones don’t just fool around, there has to be a REASON, a root cause if you will, that is making them imbalanced.
+Something is behind it all and it’s causing you to get breakouts.

-So what’s influencing these hormones to go haywire?
-Unfortunately, there are MANY different things that can mess up your hormones and cause them to become imbalanced.
+So what’s influencing these hormones and making them go haywire?
+Unfortunately, there are MANY different things that can affect your hormones and cause them to become imbalanced.

-It seems like almost all hormonal imbalances end up causing some form of acne and it’s all very difficult to unravel.
-The best way to find out what your specific imbalances are is to get your hormones tested via a saliva hormone test.
+It seems like almost all hormonal imbalances end up causing some form of acne which is why treating hormonal acne is difficult and the reasons for it are hard to unravel.
+The best way to find out what your specific imbalances are is to get your hormones tested.
 This way, you have a clear idea of what needs to be re-balanced which is much easier than guessing.
+I used the women’s fertility test by Everlywell to do this which helps eliminate a lot of guesswork.

 What Causes Female Hormonal Acne?